Wedge-lab/battenberg/README.md

 ## Advised installation and running instructions

 Please visit the [cgpBattenberg page](https://github.com/cancerit/cgpBattenberg), download the code from there and run the setup.sh script.
-The battenberg.pl script can then be used to run the pipeline
+The battenberg.pl script can then be used to run the pipeline.

 ## Advanced installation instructions

-At the moment Battenberg can only be installed directly from Github.
-The instructions below will install the latest development version, which might not always work out of the box.
+The instructions below will install the latest stable Battenberg version.
+Please take this approach only when you'd like to do something not covered by cgpBattenberg.

 ### Prerequisites